a-tsagkalidis/swappr/README.md

 - `-b` or `--backup` runs automated backup routines for the database and log files
 - `-l` or `--limiter` enables a request limiter to protect the backend from spam
 - `-p` or `--premademockups` inserts a premade JSON of mockup users and submitted houses into the database.
 The premade mockups are tailored in such way so that developers can test the matching algorithm for every probable **location/desired move location** scenario
-- `-m INTEGER INTEGER` or `--mockupsgen INTEGER INTEGER` creates mockup users and submitted houses to test the matching algorithm.
+- `-m MOCKUPSGEN MOCKUPSGEN` or `--mockupsgen MOCKUPSGEN MOCKUPSGEN` creates mockup users and submitted houses to test the matching algorithm.
 First integer is the number of users to be created, while the second is the number of the submitted houses.
 Submitted houses can't exceed the number of the mockup users - if so the program will limit submitted houses equal to users.
 The higher the number of mockups created, the higher the chance of catching a matching house during the test. *Recommended 3000+ Mockups*

 ## <span style="color: #e8b600">Backup</span>